What Are The Two Primary Uses Of Line In Art

 Outlines:

 The effectiveness of an outline lies in its simplicity.
 A well-defined outline can instantly communicate the essence of an object, allowing viewers to recognize and understand the subject matter.
-However, relying solely on outlines can sometimes result in a flat, two-dimensional appearance.
+Still, relying solely on outlines can sometimes result in a flat, two-dimensional appearance.

 Contours: